Econ 1030 - Principles of Microeconomics » Summer 2021 » Test 6

 The economy is experiencing inflation and the Federal Reserve decides to pursue a restrictive monetary policy.
 Which set of actions by the Fed would be most consistent with this policy?

-selling government securities and lowering the discount rate
+A. selling government securities and raising the discount rate

 Question #22